-Huntington Beach protest expected against California’s coronavirus curfew
+Huntington Beach protest targets California’s coronavirus curfew

 On Thursday, California Gov. Gavin Newsom announced a new overnight curfew for the state that was to begin Saturday night

-Law enforcement agencies in Huntington Beach, Calif., said they were preparing Saturday night for an expected protest against the state’s coronavirus-related curfew.
+Earlier in the week, law enforcement agencies in Orange County said they were preparing for protests against the state’s coronavirus-related curfew.

-An announcement about the planned protest appeared on social media this week but it was unclear who posted it.
+An announcement about the planned protest appeared on social media during the week but it was unclear who posted it.

 “Huntington Beach Curfew Breakers!” the flyer read.
 “If you are a free American and are more than non-essential, join us for a clear act of defiance against Newsom’s stay-at-home order.
 Come to Huntington Beach Pier, 10:01 p.m.
 Saturday Nov.
 21.”